MonteyMontey/Social-Network/README.md

 # Social-Network

+## Features
+- Registration & login
+- Writing posts
+- Seeing posts from other users
+- Searching for users via search box
+- Visiting profile pages of all users
+- Sending friend requests to other users
+- Receiving friend request notifications and the option to accept or decline it

 ## Instructions to run it locally

 1. Install and run [MongoDB](https://www.mongodb.com/).
 Detailed installation instructions for all operating systems can be found [here](https://docs.mongodb.com/manual/administration/install-community/).